-Travelling anywhere during offseason means fewer tourists and the same applies to Nepal.
+Traveling anywhere during offseason means fewer tourists and the same applies to Nepal.
 Popular trekking trails will be emptier and you won’t have to jostle for unobstructed views.
-This applies to many popular treks especially on Ghorepani-Poon Hill trek, where during peak season, getting up early to see the sun rise over the Annapurna Himalayas is somewhat not applicable as all the other tourists do the same.
+This applies to many popular treks especially on Ghorepani-Poon Hill trek, where during peak season, getting up early to see the sunrise over the Annapurna Himalayas is somewhat not applicable as all the other tourists do the same.

 Likewise, in the bustling cities like Kathmandu and Pokhara crowd will be thinner.
 Cultural trips and adventure activities in Pokhara are not season dependent.
 So you can enjoy most of the activities to the fullest without having to shove through the crowd.

 Unlike some touristic places which completely close in the off-season, most places in Nepal will still be operational which means you won’t have any trouble booking a room or finding restaurants that are open.